GoogleCloudPlatform/professional-services/examples/iap-user-profile/README.md

     ```

 1. Deploy this sample application.
 This will become the `default` service.
-    Note: You need to have a GAE application before IAP can be enabled for GAE.
+    Note: IAP can only be enabled when there is already a service deployed in GAE.
     ```bash
     cd professional-services/examples/iap-user-profile/
     gcloud app deploy --quiet
     ```

 1. Configure `Consent Screen` on the below link
     https://console.cloud.google.com/apis/credentials/consent?project=focus-copilot-276707

     1. Choose `Internal` for the `User Type`, then click `Create`